pan-canon/pan-canon/README.md

 ## Objective

-Currently, I write technical articles related to my stack and am learning C#, as I want to move into game development.
+Currently, I write technical articles related to my stack and am learning C#.
 I am open to opportunities as a game developer or a narrative designer.

 ## Technology Stack